Trump again thunders against judiciary

 - Trump has repeatedly attacked sitting federal judges and decisions he does not like

-(CNN)President Donald Trump is again focusing his Twitter sights on the judiciary, this time denouncing a ruling that halted implementation of an executive order targeting "sanctuary" cities.
+(CNN)President Donald Trump is again attacking the federal judiciary, this time denouncing a ruling that halted implementation of an executive order targeting "sanctuary" cities.

 On Tuesday, a federal judge blocked the Trump administration from enforcing a threat to take away funds from cities that do not cooperate with federal immigration enforcement -- the latest blow from the federal judiciary to Trump's immigration agenda.